seletonurb/maps-react-playground/README.md

-# discovery-maps
+# maps-react-playground #
 A proof of concept for clients connecting to different maps tools and APIs.

 Overview:
-- A SPA with one screen containing a fixed left side nav and a map
+- A SPA with one screen containing a fixed left side navigation panel and a map
+- Use of packages that provides bindings between React and the main map libraries: Google Maps, Mapbox anf Leaflet
-- Ability to see a itinerary in the past hour
+- Ability to see a itinerary in a map with markers
-- [Not available] Ability to set geofences and check if an element is in/out of this geofence
+- [Not available] Ability to do operations with geofences
 - [Not available] Cost breakdown of each request made to different APIs

 ## Setup

+For all map libraries, an access token is needed to render components.
+The instructions to generate such tokens cna be found below.

 ### Google Maps
 1. Create project on GCP